Caltabellotta

-Caltabellotta (Sicilian: Cataviḍḍotta) is a comune (municipality) in the Province of Agrigento in the Italian region Sicily, located about 60 km south of Palermo and about 45 km northwest of Agrigento.
+Caltabellotta (Sicilian: Cataviḍḍotta) is a municipality (comune) in the province of Agrigento, in the autonomous island region of Sicily in Italy, located about 60 km south of Palermo and about 45 km northwest of Agrigento.

+As of 2025, with a population of 3,094, the municipality is the 235th-largest in Sicily.
+In addition to the main portion of Caltabellotta, it also contains the frazione of Sant'Anna.

 History

-Caltabellotta has been identified with the ancient town of the Sicani Triocala, captured by the Romans in 99 BC.
+Caltabellotta has been identified with the ancient Sicani town of Triocala, captured by the Romans in 99 BC.
 After the fall of the Western Roman Empire and several centuries under the Byzantine Empire, it was stormed by the Arabs, who later built here a castle.
-In 1090 it was conquered by the Normans of Roger of Sicily.
+In 1090 it was conquered by the Normans of Roger I of Sicily.

 The diocese of Triocala, called in Latin Trecalae in the Catholic Church's list of titular sees, is mentioned in the 6th-century Synecdemus as Τρόκαλις (Trocalis).

 Its reputed first bishop was Saint Pellegrino, a disciple of Saint Peter.
 Historical documents give the names of four bishops of the see: